Gustash/Hyprshot/README.md

 - slurp         (to select what to screenshot)
 - wl-clipboard  (to copy screenshot to clipboard)
 - libnotify     (to get notified when a screenshot is saved)
+- imagemagick   (to trim excess transparent pixels when window is partially off-screen)

 ### Manual